axeleliasnorppa-commits/Course-excerise/README.md

 # Course-excerise
+Smart Study Planner

+Building AI course project

+Summary

-Smart Study Planner  Building AI course project  Summary  An AI tool that helps students plan study time efficiently by predicting performance based on habits and suggesting improvements.
-Background  Many students struggle with:  poor time management inefficient study methods lack of feedback  This leads to stress and lower performance.
-I want to help students study smarter, not harder.
+An AI tool that helps students plan study time efficiently by analyzing study habits and predicting performance.
+It provides personalized recommendations to improve learning outcomes and reduce stress.

+Background

+Many students struggle with:

+poor time management
+inefficient study methods
+lack of feedback
 How is it used?

-Students input their study hours, subjects, and goals.
-The AI suggests a personalized study plan and predicts outcomes.
-Data sources and AI methods Data: study hours, grades, habits (self-reported or school data) Methods: logistic regression, simple recommendation system Challenges Data may be inaccurate Different students learn differently Privacy concerns What next?
-Build a mobile app Improve predictions with more data Add real-time tracking Acknowledgments Inspired by student productivity tools Built as part of the Building AI course
+Students enter study data (hours, subjects).
+The system suggests a study plan and predicts results.

+Data sources and AI methods
+Data: study habits, hours, grades
+Methods: logistic regression, basic recommendations Challenges
+Data accuracy
+Different learning styles
+Privacy issues
+What next?
+Turn into an app
+Improve with more data
+Acknowledgments
+Inspired by student productivity tools